onnx/onnx/docs/Operators.md

 ### <a name="ai.onnx.training.GraphCall"></a><a name="ai.onnx.training.graphcall">**ai.onnx.training.GraphCall**</a>

   The GraphCall operator invokes a graph inside TrainingInfoProto's algorithm field.
-GraphCall's inputs are mapped to the invoked graph's input list by position.
+The mapping from GraphCall inputs to the invoked graph's input list is determined by the attributes "input_names" and "output_names".
   Assume that ModelProto's graph field has

   - name: MyInferenceGraph
   - inputs: [X, W, Z]